metecyu/KafkaTailer/README.md

 ```
 **bugs**

-1. param startTailingFrom problem
+1.A Command-line Argument problem (startTailingFrom)

-i think there are a bug in this param(startTailingFrom). when i set A value of "beginning" will Start sending lines from the end of the file, and not start from the beginning of the file.
+I find a argument problem . when i set A value of "beginning" to startTailingFrom.It Start sending lines from the end of the file, and not start from the beginning of the file.